tomaskala/website/content/posts/cryptopals-set-5.md

 - Diffie-Hellman is very simple to express, given how important it is ([Challenge 33](#challenge-33httpscryptopalscomsets5challenges33)).
 - Anonymous Diffie-Hellman (without any authentication of the two sides) is susceptible to MITM attacks.
 The MITM can hijack the connection, decrypt and re-transmit messages, or even inject custom parameters ([Challenge 34](#challenge-34httpscryptopalscomsets5challenges34), [Challenge 35](#challenge-35httpscryptopalscomsets5challenges35)).
 Particular values can make the shared secret trivially guessable ([Challenge 35](#challenge-35httpscryptopalscomsets5challenges35)).
 - Although based on Diffie-Hellman, the SRP (Secure Remote Password) protocol is quite complicated ([Challenge 36](#challenge-36httpscryptopalscomsets5challenges36)).
-Its purpose is to have a client and a server agree on a shared secret in such a way that the client proves that it knows a password without revealing it to the server.
+Its purpose is to have a client and a server agree on a shared secret after the client proves that it knows a password, without revealing it to the server.
 - A naively implemented SRP protocol has a fatal flaw ([Challenge 37](#challenge-37httpscryptopalscomsets5challenges37)).
-It allows an attacker to impersonate an arbitrary client without knowing their password.
+It allows an attacker to impersonate an arbitrary client without knowing their password by sending a zero public key.
-- If the SRP protocol didn't mix in the client's password into the server public key, it would reduce to a complicated version of the Diffie-Hellman key exchange and allow an attacker to impersonate the server and run a dictionary attack agains the client's password ([Challenge 38](#challenge-38httpscryptopalscomsets5challenges38)).
+- If the SRP protocol didn't mix in the client's password into the server public key, it would reduce to a complicated version of the Diffie-Hellman key exchange and allow an attacker to impersonate the server and run an offline dictionary attack against the client's password ([Challenge 38](#challenge-38httpscryptopalscomsets5challenges38)).
 - RSA is also quite simple to express given its importance, although the math is more involved ([Challenge 39](#challenge-39httpscryptopalscomsets5challenges39)).
 Correctly implementing it is however very difficult.
-- Textbook RSA is incredibly broken and a proper padding must always be used.
-If a message is encrypted as it is, it leaks information.
+- Textbook RSA without padding must never be used.
+If a message is encrypted as it is, it leaks information to the attacker.
 When the public exponent is small enough, the attacker can gather enough information to decrypt the message. ([Challenge 40](#challenge-40httpscryptopalscomsets5challenges40)).

 # [Challenge 33](https://cryptopals.com/sets/5/challenges/33)

 We begin by implementing the simplest form of the Diffie-Hellman key exchange algorithm, the anonymous Diffie-Hellman.
-In this scenario, the two sides (Alice and Bob) have no mechanism to authenticate to each other.
+In this scenario, the two sides (Alice and Bob) have no mechanism to authenticate each other.
 All they do is exchange parameters in public to derive a shared secret.
 This form is susceptible to MITM attacks where a third entity (Eve) can capture and edit traffic between Alice and Bob, and derive its own shared secret with each.
 Eve can then read and relay all traffic between Alice and Bob.
+We will see the MITM attack in the following two exercises; for now, let's just implement the key exchange.

 Considering how important Diffie-Hellman is, the algorithm is really simple:

 1. Agree on two parameters: `p` (a large prime number) and `g` (a generator of the multiplicative group `Z_p^*`).
 2. Alice generates a random number `a mod p`.
 This is Alice's private key.
 3. Bob generates a random number `b mod p`.
 This is Bob's private key.
-4. Alice sends the public key `A = g^a mod p` to Bob.
+4. Alice sends the public key `A := g^a mod p` to Bob.
-5. Bob sends the public key `B = g^b mod p` to Alice.
+5. Bob sends the public key `B := g^b mod p` to Alice.
 6. Alice computes the shared secret `s = B^a = (g^b)^a = g^(a*b) mod p`.
 7. Bob computes the shared secret `s = A^b = (g^a)^b = g^(a*b) mod p`.